-All employers with one or more employees.
+All employers with one or more employees, excluding:

 The benefit amounts for WA PFML are as follows:

 Yes, there is a waiting period of the first seven consecutive calendar days beginning with the Sunday of the first week an eligible employee starts taking PFML.
+An employee satisfies the waiting period if the employee takes at least 8 consecutive hours of leave during the first week of the employee’s PFML.
+Under the WA PFML, 8 consecutive hours is the minimum claim duration.

 Medical leave is any leave from work made necessary by the employee’s own serious health condition*.